DonaldMoran/PicoDVI-UART-Terminal/Readme.md

 * RGB encode now uses the SIO TMDS encoders by default on RP2350 (can be disabled by defining `DVI_USE_SIO_TMDS_ENCODE=0` -- see `software/libdvi/dvi_config_defs.h`)
 * Much of the Arm assembly in `libsprite` has been ported to RISC-V -- enough to run the stock demos

+If you plan to run the `vista` demo, then note that there are now two UF2 data files, `software/assets/vista_data_rp2040.uf2` and `software/assets/vista_data_rp2350.uf2`.
+The only difference is the family IDs: the first can be dragged on RP2040 and on RP2350 A0, and the second can be dragged on RP2350 A1 and later.

 Build instructions:

 ```bash